40net-cloud/fortinet-oci-solutions/FortiWeb/Active-Active/New-VCN/README.md

 - **Dual-AD**: Define different AD variable (e.g. "1" for ad_a and "2" for ad_b)
 - **Single-AD**: Define same AD variable (e.g. "1" for ad_a and "1" for ad_b)

-If it is required, 2nd VNIC can be added after deployment is successfully completed. "cloud_init" cannot be used for FortiWeb deployment as of today.

 ## 3. Deployment Steps